 Rome Two-Day Itinerary

 Create your own Rome In A Weekend Itinerary by following the first two days of our 3-Day Rome Itinerary.
 If you have time, add an evening in the Trastevere neighborhood to your sightseeing.
 Even though it’s a short trip, you can see a lot of Rome in two days!

 Rome Four-Day Itinerary

 Rome Five-Day Itinerary

-With five days in Rome, follow the above Rome 4-Day Itinerary and on Day 5, leave the city on a Rome day trip.
+With five days in Rome, follow the above 4 Days in Rome Itinerary and on Day 5, leave the city on a Rome day trip.
 (See recommended day trips from Rome below.)